ethlimo/documentation/intermediate/running-your-own-ipfs-node.md

 - **24 hours**: For moderately updated content
 - **7 days**: For stable content
 - **30 days**: For rarely updated content

+> **Note:** TTL values may vary based on IPFS version and network conditions.
+Test with your specific setup.

 ## Advanced Configuration